The lamp went first.

 A cracked and swinging oil lamp, clasped in the thin hand of a stumbling girl.
 Her breath came quick, quavering; hushed for fear.
 Her dirty turnshoes scuffed over the rough and dusty floor, halting.

-Behind, hobnails crunched and clacked slow over the tile.
-Five pairs, laced to the armored legs of cutters behind.
+Behind, hobnails crunched and clicked slow over the tile.
+Five pairs, laced to the armored legs of cutters.

 "Steady, girl," said the first behind.
 Three paces back.
 "Eyes on the floor."

 The girl gulped, nodded.
 Her gaze twitched, nervous, over the cracked and mildewed details of the stone underfoot.
 Every line and grouted seam.
 Every pebble and chip of cracked bone.

 As she advanced, the five did, too.
 Three paces back, always.
 If she stopped, they waited; abruptly halted in close file along the narrow passage.
 They wore old-fashioned helms and peaked bodyplates, clacked metallic when they bumped into one another.
 Bare blades and primed guns hung at their sides, clutched in nervous grips.
 Cutters, armed and wary.

 The girl stopped.
 The cutters did, too; grumbling and treading on heels.
 "What is it?
 Said the first," a wide-eyed man.
 "What do you see?"

 Ahead, the lantern quavered, wracked by the tremors of a fearful hand.
 The girl stood, shoulders bunched, staring at a lump slumped along the wall.

 A bony, broken, small figure.
 Head tucked to chest; forearms wrapped in bandages stained in brown; brown that had pooled on the surrounding floor.
 Not armored, nor even armed.
 A shock of long, dry-rotted golden hair obscured its sunken face.
 The cutters craned to look at it, exclaimed, muttered woefully.